 Staple wire can be flat or round, depending on the intended application.
 The leg length also varies widely.
 Look around your home, office, and local countryside, and you’ll notice many different kinds of staplers and staples in use for different things.
 If you’ve had a large item delivered recently, you may see flat copper staples securing the bottom of the carton it came in.
 Look closely at a wooden fencepost, and you may see curved-crown staples with longer legs holding fence wire to the post.
 In the home, similar staples fasten cable TV wires to baseboards or crown molding to ceilings.

 Binderies and upholstery shops use larger industrial staple guns or machines to create booklets or cover furniture frames with upholstery padding and fabrics.
 Some more unusual large staplers include steel strapping tools for industries that package materials in bales, crates, or on pallets.
 These strapping staplers punch holes in steel ribbon that goes around stacks of boxes or individual crates to make a sealless notch punch joint, which prevents the ribbon from reopening in transit.
 Heavy-duty fence jobs may require large pneumatic fence staplers to attach electrified wire or wire batten fencing along the posts of a fence line.
 This kind of fencing is usually for keeping livestock within a defined area, so it has to be strong, and the wiring must be firmly attached to deter livestock from trying to push through.

 Strip nailers and “scrailers” have long magazines that hold a strip of nails held together with paper or wire.
-This type of nail gun distributes the weight of the nails along the long arm, creating a better balance for the user.
+These types of staplers or nail guns distribute the weight of the nails along the long arm, creating a better balance for the user.
 A scrailer drives a hybrid-type of nail that looks like a half screw, half nail, hence, “scrail.”
 You may see these large nail guns in use with decking, framing, and even driving pins into concrete.